 While living with Lynn Margulies, Andy went to the doctor with his manager about a persistent cough.
-It was then when he found out that he was diagnosed with lung cancer (large-cell carcinoma).
+He then discovered he had been diagnosed with lung cancer (large-cell carcinoma).

-Andy looked for solutions through alternative medicine because the doctors had told him that the only thing they could do was slow it down and that death was inevitable.
+Andy looked for solutions through alternative medicine because the doctors had told him that they could only slow it down and that death was inevitable.
 This was when Kaufman went to the Philippines for something called "Psychic Surgery," a miraculous procedure where a faith healer could supposedly reach into the body and remove the disease.

 Being a former magician, Bob Zmuda could see that the healers were "palming things," and he could see that it wasn´t real.
 Still, for the six weeks he was there, Andy seemingly felt like he was getting better, but ultimately they went back to California when they saw that he went into a relapse.

-The news hit the tabloids, and it was met with skepticism due to all the stunts he had pulled before.
-It seemed like this was just another one of Andy Kaufman’s ways of seeking attention for himself.
+The news hit the tabloids and was met with skepticism due to all the stunts he had pulled before.
+It seemed like this was just another one of Andy’s ways of seeking attention for himself.
 They thought he was "doing an Andy."